 Organization Recognition

-When a group of students gets together to support a cause or host an activity, they form a student organization: they have the ability to assemble, express themselves, recruit members, and more.
+When a group of students gets together to support a cause or host an activity, they form a student organization: they have the ability to assemble, express themselves, recruit members and more.
 Over time, this group may seek different affiliations, such as with a national organization or with the university.
 When organizations choose to affiliate with the university, they form a partnership.
 The organization contributes to the Aggie experience and agrees to abide by university rules and, in return, the university provides resources and support to the group.
+Each year, recognized student organizations are asked to renew their status with the university, as a sign of this ongoing partnership.
+University recognition comes with privileges and resources, as well as expectations and responsibilities.
+We primarily outline these rights and responsibilities in Student Rules 41 and 42, as well as in specific topical regulations like appendices 6, 8 and 11.

 - Association with Texas A&M University, including the ability to use university logos and trademarks as outlined in the University Brand Guide.